markus7017/myfiles/shelly/README.md

 |          |effect       |Number   |r/w      |Puts the light into effect mode: 0..3)                                 |
 |          |             |         |         |0=No effect, 1=Meteor Shower, 2=Gradual Change, 3=Flash                |
 |meter     |currentWatts |Number   |yes      |Current power consumption in Watts                                     |

+Channels in group `color`or `white`apply depending on the selected mode - they are not active at the same time.

 Using the Thing configuration option `brightnessAutoOn` you could decide if the light is turned on when a brightness > 0 is set.
 `true`:  Brightness will be set and device output is powered = light turns on with the new brightness